Exawind/nalu-wind/docs/source/user/build_spack.rst

    docker run -it ecpe4s/exawind-snapshot bash

-Inside the container you can directly install Nalu-Wind with spack:
+Inside the container you can directly load the pre-installed version of Nalu-Wind with spack:

 ::

-   spack install nalu-wind
+   spack load nalu-wind

  `Spack-Manager <https://github.com/sandialabs/spack-manager>`_ is used generate the container and is pre-installed in the container.
 Additional development of the code can be done through the Spack-Manager's developer tools.
 A quick-start guide for these tools is available `here <https://sandialabs.github.io/spack-manager/user_profiles/developers/developer_workflow.html>`_.
 This workflow is how the CI builds are generated in GitHub actions.